nicotine-plus/nicotine-plus/README.md

 sudo apt install nicotine
 ```

 If you prefer to install a .deb package directly, you can download one [here](http://ppa.launchpad.net/nicotine-team/unstable/ubuntu/pool/main/n/nicotine/).
-Unlike the repository installation method, Nicotine+ will not update automatically; you need to download a new .deb package each time an update is available.
+Unlike the repository installation method, Nicotine+ will not update automatically; you need to download a .deb package each time a new release is available.

 ### Arch Linux/Manjaro/Parabola (Stable)